jmagman/flutter-wiki/Flutter-Cherrypick-Process.md

 $ git cherry-pick $CHERRYPICK_COMMIT
 ```
 5. It is expected that the previous command will have a merge conflict.
 The PR author will resolve this conflict locally in their editor.
 They will run relevant tests and analysis to ensure the merged code is correct.
 6. The PR author will create a new PR.
+It is recommended to name the branch you push to your fork the same as the upstream release branch, to skip an additional step.
 In the new PR UI, there is a drop-down menu for the base branch the PR will merge into: this should be set the same `RELEASE_BRANCH` that the release is based on.
-The PR author will add the TPM/developer conducting the release as a reviewer.
+The PR author will add the release manager as a reviewer.
+7. If the PR author did not name the branch on their fork the same as the upstream release branch, the Flutter GitHub bot will reset the merge target branch of PR to `master`.
+If this happens, the PR author will press the `edit` button in the top right of the PR UI, which will reveal a drop down menu to change the `base` branch back to the release branch.
+The bot will not reset the PR a second time.
-7. The TPM/developer conducting the release will review the PR and validate pre-submit CI builds.
+8. The release manager will review the PR and validate pre-submit CI builds.
 After approval, they will merge the PR to the release branch.
-8. The TPM/developer will rebase their initial release PR against the release branch with the new cherrypick commit.
+9. The release manager will rebase their initial release PR against the release branch with the new cherrypick commit.
 If there are any conflicts rebasing, the commit with the conflict will undergo this same process.